fssnippets/fssnip-tools/README.md

 Various scripts and other tools for working with the F# snippets data.

- * `azure.fsx` initializes Azure storage and uploads data to blobs
+ * `upload.fsx` initializes Azure storage and uploads data to blobs
+ * `cleanup.fsx` contains random scripts for cleaning malicious edits
  * `format.fsx` formats all snippets as HTML from the source code
  * `load.fsx` reads data from the old fssnip SQL database